 Market your hedge fund consistently.
 Your marketing efforts should not cease after you launch your business.
 Work hard to keep your firm different from the others and aim to be known by more investors.

-Hedge fund salaries range from $70,000 plus performance bonuses to over $1 billion dollars in compensation.
+Hedge fund manager salaries range from $70,000 plus performance bonuses to over $1 billion dollars in compensation.

 For additional information on the hedge fund market, consider these industry resources:

 How to Finish Your Hedge Fund Business Plan in 1 Day!

 Don’t you wish there was a faster, easier way to finish your business plan?

 With Growthink’s Ultimate Business Plan Template you can finish your plan in just 8 hours or less!

 OR, Let Us Develop Your Plan For You